pguyot/arm-runner-action/README.md

 It also accepts file:// URIs, which can be useful for caching steps in multistep builds.
 See [cache test example](.github/workflows/test-cache.yml).

+Unfortunately, Archlinux ARM does not publish images that are ready to be flashed.
+See [ArchLinux example](.github/workflows/test-archlinux.yml) as a workaround to build the image following the official ArchLinux ARM instructions.

 More images will be added, eventually.
 Feel free to submit PRs.

 #### `image_additional_mb`